Draggie306/EditingCheatSheets/A Level/OCR A Level Computer Science Summer 2023 Paper Targeted Revision.md

 ## Two's complement

-Flip all the bit values and then add the value `1`.
+Flip all the bit values and then add the value `1` to **the least significant bit**.
 The first, most significant bit represents a the opposite value when represented as two's complement - in an 8-bit binary value it would represent -128 in two's complement.

 When subtracting, simply add the negative number.
 In other words, use two's complement on the number to subtract to make it a negative, and apply normal binary addition rules.